sea350/ustart_micro/backend/README.md

 # Backend

 This is the monolithic backend for the website.
-In the future, the various packages in this folder should be split off into their own microservices.

 ## api
 Contains api functions that allow data communication between outside this package